QiufangMa/control-schedule-framework/draft-wqb-tvr-applicability.md

 scenarios.
 The applicable IETF YANG modules are described, as well as other dependencies that are needed.

-> Editors Note: In future versions of this document, an appendix will also provide JSON examples.

 <!--
 ## Problem Statement